 Identifying and Preventing Account Fraud

 We take your privacy and security very seriously.
-If you believe you've been a victim of fraud, call 800-233-2328.
+Learn how to report fraud.
 You can pause your debit card if you ever have concerns about a transaction or if you think your card is lost or stolen.
 To pause your card, go to Account Services > Manage Your Card in Online Banking.
 In the mobile app, click the menu in the top-right corner and go to Card Manager and click on the card to see the options.

 What Is Account Fraud?

 Account fraud occurs when a cybercriminal gains access to a person's legitimate financial account and uses it to commit criminal activity, including:

 - Opening an account with a stolen identity.

 - Debit card fraud happens when a criminal gets access to your debit card number or PIN and makes unauthorized purchases or withdrawals from your account.